DineWithMe/Development-Tools/Good Code/README.md

 console.log('a: neighbor - > ', neighborhood[neighborhood.a.neighbor])
 ```

-this solution is more verbose but definitely safer than eval()
+this solution is more verbose but safer than eval()

 ## `this` in Object